Loops in SU(2) and Factorization, II: The Theory

 Now assume that (c) of Conjecture \ref{introtheorem6} holds.
 The lemmas imply that the Toeplitz operator $A(g)$ and the shifted Toeplitz operator $A_1(g)$ are injective.
 Since these operators are Fredholm, they are invertible.
 Hence (c) implies (a) and (b).

 Now assume (a) and (b).
 We define $k_1,k_2$ and $\chi$ using the explicit formulas in the proof of Theorem \ref{L2theorem}.
-Note it is essential that we use these explicit formulas, because (as we saw in the last section) the existence of singular inner functions implies that root subgroup factorization is not unique in general - we have to choose $\chi$ wisely!
+Note it is essential that we use these explicit formulas, because (as we saw in the last section) the existence of singular inner functions implies that root subgroup factorization is not unique in general.
+In particular $\chi=\chi_-+\chi_0+\chi_-$ has a Fourier series.
 The formula (\ref{chieqn}) immediately implies that $exp(-\chi_+)\in L^2$.
 The crux of the matter is to show that if $g\in VMO$ (or more generally $B_p^{1/p}$), then the factors have the same smoothness property.

 Suppose first that $\chi=0$.
 In this case